 Have Most MIDI Controllers Abandoned The Traditional 5-Pin MIDI I/O?

 Yes, most MIDI controllers have started using the USB port since it is powered.
-Some keyboards don’t even have the 5-pin MIDI I/O anymore.
+Some don’t even have the 5-pin MIDI I/O anymore.
 The USB has been very reliable and now is now being used very frequently.

 What Kind Of USB Cable Do I Need For My Controller?

 The most common USB cable you will be using will be a USB A/B cable.
 A tip that is really important is that when I first started using controllers I purchased cheap USB cables.
 Don’t do this, they’re really not that expensive, so spend the extra couple dollars to get something that will be reliable and not cut out on you on-stage.
-It can be embarrassing if you lose power to your keyboard.
+It can be embarrassing if you lose power to your instrument.

 I recommend purchasing a longer USB cable as you never know how much ground you’re going to have cover on-stage.
 Stages can get pretty cramped and if you only have a 10-foot USB cable it will definitely haunt you at some point.
-If you want to look into these USB cables, check out the best USB audio cables for musicians.

 Do I Need A Screen On My MIDI Controller?